 What to do now?
-Will, it damages my engine if I keep driving with the level over the max?
+Will it damage my engine if I keep driving with the level over the max?

-In this article, you will learn what will happen if you are overfilling engine oil and learn what signs to look for.
+In this article, you will learn what will happen if you overfill the engine oil and learn what signs to look for.

 Is it dangerous to drive with overfilled engine oil?

-Overfilling your engine oil can cause serious damages to your engine.
+Overfilling your engine oil can cause serious damage to your engine.
 Some common symptoms are oil leaks from the engine and blue smoke from the exhaust pipe.
-If you have only filled a couple of millimeters above the max sign, there is no need to worry.
-But if you have filled a centimeter above the sign, it can cause severe damages to your engine.
+If you have only filled it a couple of millimeters above the max sign, there is no need to worry.
+But if you have filled it a centimeter above the sign, it can cause severe damage to your engine.

-The engine oil reserve is designed to hold some extra oil to compensate for the fluid expansion which happens due to the hot condition.
+The engine oil reserve is designed to hold some extra oil to compensate for the fluid expansion which happens due to hot conditions.
 Adding an extra half a quart will not damage your engine.
 However, anything more than that could be harmful to the engine.

 When you add too much oil, the excess oil will go towards the crankshaft, and as the crankshaft rotates at a high-speed, the oil is mixed with the air and ‘aerates’ or becomes foamy.
 This foamy texture of the oil acts like a bad lubricant, and as a result, the oil is not pumped effectively.
-Over the time, the engine will starve for proper lubrication, and due to the weak oil pump, it can get locked up.
+Over time, the engine will be starved of proper lubrication, and due to the weak oil pump, it can get locked up.

 Routine oil change is a part of car maintenance, and it should be done after every six months or 5,000 miles.
 Oil change is a relatively simple process and could be done at home as well.
 However, a small mistake can prove to be fatal for your car and could cost you hundreds of dollars.
 We are talking about overfilling the engine oil which can severely damage your car’s health, but we are here to explain to you how to tackle the situation.